Blakley/CodePunch/README.md

 ## Features

-* Code highlighting using codemirror as our input form
+* Code highlighting using `codemirror` as our input form
 * Custom calculated typing average (WPM)

 ### Todo:
   - Use cookies to store users wpm for completed problems
   - Implement other langauges.
-Current only c excerpts are presented
+Current only `C#` excerpts are presented

 ## Deployment